 Touch your little one very gently to make them laugh.
 This will stimulate their sense of touch and, at the same time, will strengthen their recognition and relationship with their parents or caregivers.

-Sensory activities from the 4 to 6 months
+Sensory activities for 4 to 6-month-olds

-5. Encourage your baby to touch fabrics
+5. Encourage your baby to touch different fabrics

 6. Talk to your baby constantly